affinitydb/doc/pathSQL reference.md

 {?}				Same as {0, 1}.
 {+}				Same as {1, infinity}.

 A predicate (i.e. WHERE clause in SQL) can be attached to each segment of a path expression.
-E.g. pin1.emp_ref[name='Jack' AND EXISTS(age)].
+E.g. `pin1.emp_ref[name='Jack' AND EXISTS(age)]`.
 The at sign (@) can be used here to denote the PIN ID which is being processed.

 Path expressions are an important construct in the syntax of the query language.
-They can appear in any of the main clauses of a query (SELECT, DELETE, HAVING, UPDATE, WHERE, FROM, GROUP BY, ORDER BY).
+They will be supported in any of the main clauses of a query (SELECT, DELETE, HAVING, UPDATE, WHERE, FROM, GROUP BY, ORDER BY).
+Note that in the current version, they can only appear in FROM.

 ### Value Expressions
 Value expressions are expressions which can be executed and will return a value.
 Unlike relational databases, mvStore doesn't support table expressions (where the returned result is a table).